 The College of Healing recognises that part of its duty, as an Educational Charity dedicated to providing professional training for Healers, is to ensure the continued development of qualified practitioners.

-A Continued Professional Development programme (hereafter described as CPD) will:
+A Continuing Professional Development programme (hereafter described as CPD) will:

 - Enable the Professional Healer to develop and enhance his/her skills, both in practice and theory, professionally and personally.